Source Free Unsupervised Graph Domain Adaptation: Problem Statement Methodology

 which can be easily optimized by sampling nodes from the prior distribution $p_t(x)$ on the target graph.

+Intuitively, the goal of this objective is to enhance the certainty of predictions made on the target graph, which will lead to a substantial improvement in the lower bound of the model's effectiveness.

-This objective strengthens the confidence of the prediction on the target graph, just like using pseudo labels.
-Theoretically, we have the following Lemma: \begin{lem} When the source model is optimized by the objective Eq. \eqref{equ:conditional entropy} with a gradient descent optimizer and the capacity of the source model is sufficiently large, for each node $v_i$ on the target graph, the predicted conditional distribution $q(y|x_i, \mathcal{N}_i; \Theta)$ will converge to a vector \textbf{q}, where the value of $\eta$ elements will be $\frac{1}{\eta}$, and the other elements will be $0$. $\eta$ is determined by the number of categories with the maximum probability value predicted by the original source model $q(y|x_i, \mathcal{N}_i; \Theta_s)$.
+Theoretically, we present two key lemmas.
+The first lemma demonstrates the manner in which the objective bolsters the confidence of the model predictions.
+Meanwhile, the second lemma indicates that the lower bound of the Area Under Curve (AUC) will increase when the objective is applied. \begin{lem} When the source model is optimized by the objective Eq. \eqref{equ:conditional entropy} with a gradient descent optimizer and the capacity of the source model is sufficiently large, for each node $v_i$ on the target graph, the predicted conditional distribution $q(y|x_i, \mathcal{N}_i; \Theta)$ will converge to a vector \textbf{q}, where the value of $\eta$ elements will be $\frac{1}{\eta}$, and the other elements will be $0$. $\eta$ is determined by the number of categories with the maximum probability value predicted by the original source model $q(y|x_i, \mathcal{N}_i; \Theta_s)$.
 Similarly, the non-zero positions of \textbf{q} are the indices of categories with the maximum probability value. \end{lem} In most cases, $\eta$ equals one, and hence the prediction $\textbf{q}$ will be a one-hot encoding vector.
-The proof will be listed in the Appendix.
-For further verifying the effectiveness of the objective, we theoretically analyze its effect to the Area Under Curve (AUC) metric on a binary classification problem: \begin{lem} When the original source model is trained for a binary classification problem with the discriminative ability of $r_p$ and $r_n$ accuracy for positive samples and negative samples on the target graph respectively, the lower bound of AUC can be raised from $r_p \times r_n$ to $\frac{1}{2}(r_p + r_n)$ by using the conditional entropy objective Eq. \eqref{equ:conditional entropy}. \end{lem} The proof will be listed in the Appendix.
+The proof will be listed in the Appendix \ref{app:proof1}.
+For further verifying the effectiveness of the objective, we theoretically analyze its effect on the Area Under Curve (AUC) metric on a binary classification problem: \begin{lem} When the original source model is trained for a binary classification problem with the discriminative ability of $r_p$ and $r_n$ accuracy for positive samples and negative samples on the target graph respectively, the lower bound of AUC can be raised from $r_p \times r_n$ to $\frac{1}{2}(r_p + r_n)$ by using the conditional entropy objective Eq. \eqref{equ:conditional entropy}. \end{lem} The proof will be listed in the Appendix \ref{app:proof2}.
 Raising the lower bound of AUC from $r_p \times r_n$ to $\frac{1}{2}(r_p + r_n)$ is significant, for instance, if $r_p = r_n = 0.7$, then the absolute improvement will be $0.21$.